nextspace/jquery_tutorial/README.markdown

 Right here at Nextspace:
 ------------------------
 There will be jQuery.
-Whole lots* of it.
+Whole lots[^1] of it.
 We will learn how cool javascript is, what you can do with it, and how to apply it to enhance your existing web applications.